Does this test have other names?

-This blood test finds out if you are abnormally making or losing protein or whether you are having problems absorbing protein.
+This blood test finds out if you are abnormally making or losing protein.
+It can also find out if you are having problems absorbing protein.

 This test helps diagnose or monitor conditions linked to health problems like the blood cancer multiple myeloma.

-For this test, your blood sample goes through a complex procedure called electrophoresis to isolate the different proteins in it.
-A health care provider then uses a dye to bind to the proteins and stain them.
+For this test, your blood sample goes through a complex procedure called electrophoresis.
+This process singles out the different proteins in your blood.
+A healthcare provider then uses a dye to bind to the proteins and stain them.

 Why do I need this test?

 You may need this test if you have symptoms of multiple myeloma, multiple sclerosis, or other problems that affect how the proteins in your blood work.

 You may also have the test if you have serious nutritional problems, such as problems absorbing protein from the food that you eat.

 What other tests might I have along with this test?